A New Look and Convergence Rate of Federated Multi-Task Learning with Laplacian Regularization: Experiments

 \section{Experiments}

-In this section, we validate the performance of \OurAlg when the data are heterogeneous and non-i.i.d in both strongly convex and nonconvex settings.
-We show vital advances of \OurAlg with Laplacian regularization in federated multi-task and personalized settings by comparing \OurAlg with cutting-edge learning algorithms including MOCHA, pFedMe, Per-FedAvg, and the vanilla FedAvg.
-The experimental results show that \OurAlg achieves appreciable performance improvement over others in terms of testing accuracy.
+In this section, we evaluate the performance of \OurAlg when the data are heterogeneous and non-i.i.d in both strongly convex and nonconvex settings.
+We show vital show the advances of \OurAlg with Laplacian regularization in federated multi-task and personalized settings by comparing \OurAlg with cutting-edge learning algorithms including MOCHA, pFedMe, Per-FedAvg, {FedProx \cite{li20}, SCAFFOLD \cite{sai20ICML}, AFL \cite{mohri_agnostic_2019}}, and the vanilla FedAvg.
+The experimental results show that \OurAlg achieves appreciable performance improvement over others in terms of test accuracy.